Ocean102/cpp-text-button/README.md

 # cpp-text-button
-A terminal button for C++ language coding
+A terminal "clickable" and "customizable" button made for C++ using built in libary for C++